BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+1. grab the parent ul tag with id of '#animals', set to a variable
+2. Iterate over list of animal sighting objects: traveler.animalSightings.forEach
+3. Within body of iteration, for each sighting, create a new 'li' element, set to a variable
+4. Set each line item's innerHTML to a backticked string containing appropriate HTML structure and interpolating where necessary
+5. As the last step to each iteration, append the new line item to the animalsList element
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.